 Registration for those who are personally attending the meeting will start at 2:00 p.m. and end promptly at 2:45 p.m.
-All stockholders who will not, are unable, or do not expect to attend the meeting in person are encouraged to fill out, date, sign the attached Proxy Form (which need not to be notarized), and send the same to the office of the Corporate Secretary at the 23rd Floor, Philippine Stock Exchange Centre, East Tower Exchange Road, Ortigas Center, Pasig City 1605 at least three business days before the date of the meeting or on or before September 24, 2018.
+In case you cannot personally attend the meeting, you may accomplish a proxy form (which need not be notarized) and file the same to the office of the Corporate Secretary at the 23rd Floor, Philippine Stock Exchange Centre, East Tower Exchange Road, Ortigas Center, Pasig City 1605 at least three (3) business days before the date of the meeting, or on or before September 24, 2018.
 For corporate stockholders, the proxies should be accompanied by a Secretary's Certification on the appointment of the corporation's authorized signatory.